mvrdevelopment/spec/mvr-spec.md

 ## `MVR_NEW_SESSION_HOST` message

-This message is used to inform other *MVR-xchange clients* of impending network configuration changes.
+This message is used to inform other MVR-xchange clients of impending network configuration changes.
 This message is sent to all nodes in the network.

 This message type is meant for two use cases:
-- Change the Service URL (WebSocket Mode) or the Service Name (Local Network Mode) of a network
+- Change the Service URL (WebSocket Mode) or the Service Name (TCP Mode) of a network
 - Switch the Mode of a network

 This requires that only either `ServiceName` or `SerivceURL` are set.
 Setting both will return OK: false.